gabegm/DataEngineering/data-engineering.md

 Batch processing involves processing large volumes of data collected over a period of time.
 Real-time processing collects and processes a large number of events in real-time.

 Both types of processing have their use cases and ultimately depend on business requirements when it comes to data readiness and volume.

+## What is the difference between sharding and partitioning?

+Both are ways of splitting up large data sets into multiple smaller ones.

+Partitioning splits large databases into multiple smaller databases based on data cohesion such as accounts, sales, materials, etc.

+Sharding also splits up large datasets, however the split is done horizontally i.e. row-wise based on a key such as a customer unique identity.

+## What is the different between replication and clustering?

+Replication involves copying an entire table or database onto multiple servers to improve speed of access for accessing master data.

+Clustering is a technique used to improve performance for compute heavy tasks by using multiple application servers to access the same database.

+## Scale up vs. Scale out: What’s the difference?

+Scaling out or horizontally scaling refers to adding more components in parallel to spread out a load.

+Scaling up makes a component bigger or faster so that is can handle more load.

+It is not possible to keep scaling up due to hardware or cost limiting factors, and scaling horizontally will be required/more beneficial.

+## What is ACID?

+Atomicity, Consistency, Reliability, and Durability; the 4 key properties defining a transaction.

+Database operations having ACID properties are called ACID transactions, while data storage systems applying these operations are called transactional systems.

+## What is GraphQL?

+GraphQL provides a better way of querying APIs as it is more flexible than REST.

+## What is the difference between Amazon EC2 and AWS Lambda?

+AWS Lambda lets you run code in a serverless environment while sacrificing flexibility such as OS, network, security settings, and the entire software stack.

+Amazon EC2 is more flexible than AWS Lambda and provides you with a virtual server with a wide range of instance types.